 Installing cldk

-supports program analysis for multiple languages and requires additional dependencies to support specific languages.
-The following table lists the additional dependencies required for each language:
+Section titled “Programming Language Specific Dependencies”CLDK supports program analysis for multiple languages and requires additional dependencies to support specific languages.
+The following tabs list the additional dependencies required for each language:

 For Python analysis as well as to use the CLDK Python SDK, you will need to install the Python programming language with version 3.11 or later.
 We recommend using a package manager like pyenv to install and manage Python dependencies.